 Introduction

 Brain ischemia is one of the most important components of secondary brain injury.
-Fundamental mechanism of brain ischemia is lowering of cerebral blood flow CBF) below critical level.
+A fundamental mechanism of brain ischemia is the lowering of cerebral blood flow (CBF) below critical level.
 Among factors contributing to CBF decline are intracranial hypertension, hypotension, microvascular damage, compression by hematomas etc. Current therapeutic strategy is based on control of intracranial pressure and maintenance of adequate cerebral perfusion pressure.
-In cases of severe brain injury there may occur disturbances of autoregulation a CPP-oriented therapy may worsen intracranial hypertension due to increased cerebral blood volume.
-On the other hand in patients with posttraumatic vasospasms adequate CPP is higher than in presence of hyperaemia.
-Knowledge of patient’s hemodynamic status – hyperaemia or vasospasm – helps to choose proper therapeutic strategy.
-A Linear correlation between blood flow velocity and cerebral blood flow (CBF) makes possible to determine CBF by use of transcranial color-coded sonography (TCCS).
+In cases of severe brain injury there may occur disturbances of autoregulation, in which a CPP-oriented therapy may worsen intracranial hypertension due to increased cerebral blood volume.
+On the other hand, in patients with posttraumatic vasospasms, adequate CPP is higher than in presence of hyperaemia.
+Knowledge of patient’s hemodynamic status – hyperaemia or vasospasm – helps in choosing proper therapeutic strategy.
+A Linear correlation between blood flow velocity and CBF makes it possible to determine CBF by use of transcranial color-coded sonography (TCCS).
 Calculation of Lindegaard’s index distinguishes brain hyperaemia from vasospasm.

 Aim of the study

-Detection of hemodynamic changes in trauma brain injury patients using transcranial color-coded duplex sonography (TCCS) and comparison with intracranial pressure in severe brain injury patients.
+The aim of this study is to detect hemodynamic changes in trauma brain injury patients using transcranial color-coded duplex sonography (TCCS) and comparison with intracranial pressure in severe brain injury patients.

 Method

-TCCS equipped by ultrasound probe 2,4MHz was used to measure blood flow velocity in ACM bilaterally through transtemporal bone window.
+TCCS equipped by ultrasound probe 2.4MHz was used to measure blood flow velocity in ACM bilaterally through transtemporal bone window.
 Peak systolic velocity (PSV), end-diastolic velocity (DV) and time-average mean velocity were captured and pulsatile index, resistance index a LI were calculated.
-ICA flow velocities were recorded in cervical region and Lindegaard's index was calculated.
-TCCS examination was performed once daily, duration of the study was 7 days.
+ICA flow velocities were recorded in the cervical region and Lindegaard's index was calculated.
+TCCS examination was performed once daily, where the duration of the study was 7 days.
 At the time of investigation patients were hemodynamically stable and received full conservative treatment.
-ICP and CPP values were recorded as well.
+ICP and CPP values were also recorded.
 According to FV values presence of cerebral hyperaemia or vasospasm was established.

-The group of 20 patients was included in the study.
-Inclusion criteria were severe brain injury (GCS <8) and admittance till 24 hours after injury.
+A group of 20 patients was included in the study.
+Inclusion criteria were severe brain injury (GCS <8) and admittance up to 24 hours after injury.

 Results

-80% of patients showed in a week after severe brain trauma significant hemodynamic changes.
-Hyperaemia couples with intracranial hypertension was detected in 41,6 % of patients.
-Presence of vasospasms was noted in 23% of patients with average time of duration 2,8 days.
-Vasospasms occurred even in cases where subarachnoid haemorrhage absented.
+In the week after severe brain trauma, 80% of patients showed significant hemodynamic changes.
+Hyperaemia couples with intracranial hypertension was detected in 41.6 % of patients.
+Presence of vasospasms was noted in 23% of patients with an average duration of 2.8 days.
+Vasospasms occurred even in cases where subarachnoid haemorrhage was absent.

 Conclusion

-TCCS detection of hemodynamic changes in severally brain injured patients may help disclose subgroup of patients requiring different therapeutic strategy.
-This may contribute to reduction of secondary ischemic cerebral damage.
+TCCS detection of hemodynamic changes in severely brain injured patients may help disclose a subgroup of patients requiring different therapeutic strategies.
+This may contribute to the reduction of secondary ischemic cerebral damage.

 Eva: